National release of new strain of Rabbit Haemorrhagic Disease Virus (RHDV1 K5) in Tasmania - 2017

 Biosecurity Tasmania administered the RHDV1 K5 bait to the Tasmanian site land managers under permit requirements.
 The initial release took place at the

 TasmaniaN sites in in March/April 2017 - with a follow up release carried out in May/June 2017.

 As part of the project, the public is being urged to get involved by helping to track the spread of the virus through downloading the RabbitScan (FeralScan) smart phone app, where you can easily report evidence of disease to assist land managers across Australia understand the movement of the virus.

-or download via the iTunes or GooglePlay stores through searching for ‘FeralScan’.
+or download via the iTunes or GooglePlay stores and searching for ‘FeralScan’.

 RHDV1 K5 only affects European rabbits and is a naturally occurring variant of RHDV1 from Korea.
 RHDV1 K5 poses no risk to human health or other non-target species.
 However, domestic rabbits and farmed rabbits may be affected.
 It is recommended that domestic rabbit owners and commercial rabbit breeders consult their local veterinarian about vaccinations and provide additional protection against the virus by keeping rabbits inside or in insect-proof enclosures.

-For further information on Rabbit Haemorrhagic Disease Virus, please contact Biosecurity Tasmania: Northern Tasmania: 03 6421 7635 and Southern Tasmania: 03 6165 3265.
+For further information on Rabbit Haemorrhagic Disease Virus, contact Biosecurity Tasmania on 03 6165 3777 (Statewide).